maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Similar to events, if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.

-## Other considerations

-Although the system is complex we can do our best to minimise accidental complexity.

-- Defining domain boundaries lowers cognitive complexity for engineers
-- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
-- Test first approach to ensure we only write the code we need

-### System design and team structure

-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of system will reflect the organization that built it.
-It follows that loosely coupled systems are created by loosely coupled teams.

-Though loosely coupled, teams should be highly aligned.
-Visibility between teams helps to form shared values, principles and practices.

 ## Testing system resilience

 It is good to understand how much failure a system can tolerate and still operate within acceptable boundaries.